MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/migration/new-move-request-remains-queued-status.md

 ---
 title: New move request remains in queued status
 description: Resolves an issue in which a new move request is created but remains in a queued state.
 This issue occurs in an Exchange Server 2013 or Server 2016 environment.
-author: simonxjx
+author: cloud-writer
-ms.author: v-six
+ms.author: meerak
 manager: dcscontentpm
 audience: ITPro
 ms.topic: troubleshooting
 localization_priority: Normal
-ms.reviewer: batre, robwhal, bradhugh ms.custom:
+ms.reviewer: batre, robwhal, bradhugh, v-six ms.custom:
   - Exchange Server
   - CSSTroubleshoot